Nominated Candidate for Club Growth Director

 The CGDs Core tasks include:

 Developing a strategic District Marketing Plan to support the growth of the District.

-Supporting and working with companies looking to set-up in-house Toastmasters clubs.
+Supporting and working with companies looking to set up in-house Toastmasters clubs.

 Creating and tracking initiatives to promote membership growth and retention at the club level via the three membership campaigns run each year (The Smedley Award, Talk-Up Toastmasters and Beat the Clock) and ad-hoc programmes as required.
-Also help clubs organise Speechcraft courses which can be used as a recruiting method to increase membership numbers.
+Also, to help clubs organise Speechcraft courses which can be used as a recruiting method to increase membership numbers.